-To carry out its duties, the TPO entered into a Management Services Agreement with the Miami-Dade Board of County Commissioners.
-Major elements of this agreement are:
+To carry out its duties, the TPO entered into a Management Services Agreement (MSA) with Miami-Dade County.
+Major elements of this Agreement include:

-- The County shall furnish the TPO with the professional, technical, administrative and clerical services; the supplies, equipment, office and other space; and such other incidental items as may be required and necessary to manage the business and affairs of the TPO to carry on the transportation planning and programming process. - A TPO Executive Director shall be selected by the TPO Governing Board and serve at the pleasure of the Board. - The TPO Executive Director shall be responsible to the TPO Board for the conduct of the transportation planning process as well as the appointment, assignment, direction and control of all personnel necessary thereto; the development of an appropriate organizational structure and the development of procedures to monitor and coordinate the planning process. - The TPO Executive Director shall prepare a detailed listing of all tasks necessary and incidental to carrying out the planning process. - The head of each county department or agency participating in the transportation planning process shall be deemed a technical advisor in the field of his/her competency and shall be expected to provide the TPO with expert advice or perform such duties incidental hereto as the County Mayor shall assign. - The County Attorney shall be the legal advisor to the TPO and shall represent the TPO in all legal matters, provided that, with the concurrence of the County Attorney, the TPO may employ special counsel for specific needs. - The TPO Executive Director shall prepare an annual budget on an October 1 to September 30 fiscal year basis which shall be approved by the TPO Governing Board.
-The budget shall identify funding sources, participating agencies and the level of participation by the various agencies.
+- → The County shall furnish the TPO with the professional, technical, administrative, and clerical services; the supplies, equipment, office, and other space; and such other incidental items as may be required and necessary to manage the business and affairs of the TPO to carry on the transportation planning and programming process. - → An Executive Director shall be selected by the TPO Governing Board, who shall serve at the pleasure of the Board. - → The TPO Executive Director shall report to the TPO Governing Board and is responsible for the conduct of the transportation planning process as well as the appointment, assignment, direction, and control of all personnel necessary thereto; the development of an appropriate organizational structure; and the development of procedures to monitor and coordinate the planning process. - → The TPO Executive Director shall prepare a detailed listing of all tasks necessary and incidental to carrying out the transportation planning process. - → The head of each county department or agency participating in the transportation planning process shall be deemed a technical advisor in the field of his/her competency, and shall be expected to provide the TPO with expert advice, or perform such duties incidental hereto as the Miami-Dade County Mayor shall assign. - → The Miami-Dade County Attorney shall be the legal advisor to the TPO, and shall represent the TPO in all legal matters, provided that, with the concurrence of the County Attorney, the TPO may employ special counsel for specific needs.